shawn-y-sun/Customer_Analytics_Retail/README.md

-# Customer_Analytics_FMCG
+# Customer Analytics for FMCG Company: Project Overview
-Project of Customer Analytics for a FMCG company
+* This project aims to